 While I’m finishing up my review of the Ticwatch Pro smartwatch, I’m also reviewing a couple more inexpensive, budget friendly fitness trackers.
 I really enjoy testing these out.

 The first one is the Kinbom Fitness Tracker on Amazon.
-This is an activity tracker currently priced at $25.99 with a color screen, IP 68 water rating which isn’t suitable for swimming but still a good rating that I would recommend, as long as you don’t plan to wear it swimming.
+This is an activity tracker currently priced at Out of stock with a color screen, IP 68 water rating which isn’t suitable for swimming but still a good rating that I would recommend, as long as you don’t plan to wear it swimming.
 However, it can get wet or even submerged for a few minutes and it should be fine.

 It has step tracking, a heart rate sensor with continuous heart rate tracking, sleep tracking, 14 different sports/fitness activities to choose from, smartphone notifications, a good battery life of about 7 days and uses the VeryFitPro app which I’ve used several times before with other fitness trackers and it’s one of the better apps available for inexpensive trackers.